 Photo Credits: Giorgio Montersino

-Thanks to the synergy of the airport of Florence and Pisa, Tuscany has one of the most important airport systems of Italy, that allow to thousands tourists to visit our beautiful land.
+Thanks to the synergy of the airports of Florence and Pisa, Tuscany has one of the most important airport systems in Italy.
+It allows thousands of tourists to visit our beautiful land.

-While most of the traffic in Pisa Airport is operated by low coast airlines, Florence schedules business and leisure flights run by full service carriers.
+While most of the traffic in Pisa Airport is operated by low-cost airlines, Florence schedules business and leisure flights run by full-service carriers.

-The “Galileo Galilei” International Pisa Airport is the larger of the two airports where the most of flights to Tuscany are scheduled.
+The “Galileo Galilei” International Pisa Airport is the largest of the two airports where the most of flights to Tuscany are scheduled.

 From the 2nd of August 2016, a daily direct flight connects Tuscany with Doha in the Middle East.

-From Pisa you can easily reach Florence catching the direct bus that depart from the airport, or get a direct train from Pisa Central Rail Station.
+From Pisa, you can easily reach Florence catching the direct bus that departs from the airport, or get a direct train from Pisa Central Rail Station.

 A brand new driverless shuttle, the Pisa Mover, connects Pisa Airport to Pisa central rail station.
-Trains run every 5 minutes and a single ticket costs Euro 2.70.
-You can buy them using the automatic machines you find at the airport and at the Central rail station.
-Instead if you buy a train ticket online from Pisa Airport to your final destination, the cost of the shuttle is already calculated in the total amount.
+Trains run every 5 minutes and a single ticket costs Euro 5,00.
+You can buy them using the automatic machines you find at the airport and the Central rail station.
+Instead, if you buy a train ticket online from Pisa Airport to your final destination, the cost of the shuttle is already calculated in the total amount.

-Then, from Pisa Central rail Station, you can arrive in Florence SMN or Lucca, reach the coast of Versilia, The Etruscan Coast and Cinque Terre in less than an hour.
+Then, from Pisa Central Rail Station, you can arrive in Florence SMN or Lucca, and reach the coast of Versilia, The Etruscan Coast, and Cinque Terre in less than an hour.

-If you planned to travel in Tuscany by car, you can hire your favourite using the main car rental companies at the arrival gate if the airport.
-Just out of the airport you find the Firenze-Pisa-Livorno freeway (also named FIPILI) that allow you to reach Florence or Livorno (Leghorn) without paying any toll and the A12 highway to drive along the coast and the A11 to explore the inland.
+If you plan to travel to Tuscany by car, you can hire your favorite using the main car rental companies at the arrival gate of the airport.
+Just out of the airport, you find the Firenze-Pisa-Livorno freeway (also named FIPILI) that allows you to reach Florence or Livorno (Leghorn) without paying any toll and the A12 highway to drive along the coast and the A11 to explore the inland.

 flight to Tuscany 2